PlanetDogeCodes/HumanAutoTyper/README.md

 - introduce errors
 - wait between actions
 - behave irregularly
-This is all so that it can evade detection by writing plugins such as Brisk for Teachers.
+This is all so that it can evade detection by writing plugins such as GPT-Zero and RevisionHistory.

 ## Features and Tools